pebble/qemu/README.md

         Enable setting of the overrun flag if a character is received before the last one is processed.
 If this is not set, the UART will not receive the next character until the previous one is read by software.
-Although less realisitic, this is safer in case the VM is running slow.
+Although less realisitic, it is safer NOT to use this, in case the VM is running slow.

 ####Other QEMU configure options which are useful for troubleshooting:
     --extra-cflags=-DDEBUG_GIC
+        Extra logging around which interrupts are asserted

-####qemu-system-arm options which are useful for trobuleshooting:
+####qemu-system-arm options which are useful for troubleshooting:
     -d ?
         To see available log levels